randyrossi/bmc64/docs/BUILDING.md

 ----
 ## Dependencies

 These are the git hashes for the repos under circle-stdlib this project is known to work with.
-If the patches don't apply successfully, it's possible those projects have moved forward causing incompatibilities.
-If that happens, reset these repos using "git reset HASH --hard" commands in the following directories:
+BMC64 follows the submodule revisions pinned by circle-stdlib, except for Circle itself: circle-stdlib pins an older Circle, so `make_all.sh` checks out Circle 51.1 (and the WLAN addon's hostap commit it references) before applying patches.
+If the patches don't apply successfully, reset the other repos using "git reset HASH --hard" in the following directories:

-* circle-stdlib: dda16112cdb5470240cd51fb33bf72b311634340
+* circle-stdlib: a4fbed9b369e8285e4a12b2bb0588511210b83a6 (v20)
-* libs/circle: fe24b6bebd1532f2a0ee981af12eaf50cc9e97fb
+* libs/circle: c776b3c614c2cc66ee4007a761d8786b9402db44 (tag Step51.1, checked out by `make_all.sh`)
-* libs/circle-newlib: c01f95bcb08278d9e00f9795c7641284d4f89931
+* libs/circle-newlib: 30d0f0a1b2105870f037b3c0449319e7d0a314ea
-* libs/mbedtls: d81c11b8ab61fd5b2da8133aa73c5fe33a0633eb
+* libs/mbedtls: 2fc8413bfcb51354c8e679141b17b3f1a5942561 (v2.28.10)

 ----
 ## Manual Installation of GNU Toolchain for Arm (Optional)